Ollynov/t-school-fullstack-2/authentication-databases/lecture-notes-authentication.md

 Get our app to give a console.log of "SUCCESS!!" when we login with the hardcoded 'admin@gmail.com' and 'admin' for password.

 HINT: Take it in steps.
 When do we trigger this axios.post method?
 Let's first get a console.log triggering.
 Then let's confirm that we are successfully running our axios.post at the correct trigger point.
 Only then let's worry about getting the correct response back.

+Awesome!!
+We officially have a very naive implementation of logins.
+What else can we do to improve our auth?

+- Make it so that you can't have the same user sign up twice
+- Make all three fields mandatory: name, email, password
+- Give some basic restrictions to passwords, more than 5 characters at least
+- Encrypt the passwords